 Sue: Actually, I do miss these titles.
-None of that stupid winking bollocks.
+There’s none of that stupid winking bollocks for a start.
 And proper music, too.

-Sue: If they are talking about the villain, then the Doctor needs to give his head a shake.
-He is anything but stylish.
+Sue: The Doctor needs to give his head a shake.
+He’s anything but stylish.

-The Doctor quizzes Chronotis about a book he borrowed from the Panopticon Archives on Gallifrey, but the Time Lord’s memory isn’t what it used to be.
+The Doctor quizzes Chronotis about a book he borrowed from the Panopticon Archives on Gallifrey, but the professor’s memory isn’t what it used to be.

-Sue: I just wish this wouldn’t turn into Jack-a-bloody-nory every five minutes.
+Sue: The bits which survive are brilliant.
+I just wish it wouldn’t turn into Jack-a-bloody-nory every five minutes.

-Sue: I never thought I’d be happy to see someone dressed like a geography teacher.
+Sue: I never thought I’d be happy to see someone dressed as a geography teacher.